 Kimberly Pavlovich joined the staff in January of 2003 from her role as principal at Cedar Elementary.
 She was immersed in the No Child Left Behind initiative and the new Measures of Academic Progress (MAP) testing.
 Jefferson became an English Language Learner (ELL) center at the start of the 2003 school year.
 A runner for many years, Mrs. Pavlovich created a simple run/walk program in 2004 that gave the entire school community an alternative to the couch and television.
 In the winter of 2005, Jefferson incorporated wireless technology with the purchase of two mobile carts of 10 Macintosh computers each, with the help of the Parent Teacher Organization.
 Since then, the labs have increased to over 60 computers running OSX.
 The fall of 2006, Jefferson became a wireless campus.
 Teachers use these laptops extensively in the classroom to support the curriculum.
 Mrs. Pavlovich moved from Jefferson Elementary to Johnsville Elementary in the fall of 2009.

-Marcia Beyer was the principal at Jefferson Elementary from 2010-2014.
-She was involved in planning two additions to Jefferson to include 3 Kindergarten rooms, 7 classrooms, a music room and flexible work spaces for students and staff to work in.
+Marcia Beyer was the principal at Jefferson from 2010-14.
+She was involved in planning two additions to Jefferson to include three kindergarten rooms, seven classrooms, a music room and flexible work spaces for students and staff to work in.

-practices.
+.
 Starting in the fall of 2016 the P.T.O. will be focusing on raising funds to make some additions to the playground.
 Mr. Hansen and Mrs. Newberger welcome family engagement in the school community and love to connect with families in many ways.
-Feel free to call, e-mail or stop in and connect with them!
+Feel free to call, email or stop in and connect with them!